ruhferrari/google-authenticator-api/README.md

 ### Installing

-After clone or download the project, the install occurs according to the follow command inside the local folder:
+After clone or download the project, the install occurs according to the follow command inside your local folder:

 ```
 npm install